Leading and advancing collaboration to end homelessness in our region.

 U.S. DEPARTMENT OF HOUSING & URBAN DEVELOPMENT (HUD)

 MDHI leads the process for the annual HUD CoC NOFA application.
-Each year MDHI convenes a series of meetings for metropolitan stakeholder to identify local service gaps and metropolitan homeless priorities.
+Each year MDHI convenes a series of meetings for stakeholders to identify local service gaps and funding priorities.
 Identified priorities are used to develop a comprehensive application to the U.S. Department of Housing and Urban Development (HUD).
-Since its inception, MDHI has brought in over $125 million in grants for the Denver metropolitan area.
+Since its inception, MDHI has brought in over $100 million in grants for the Denver metropolitan area.